thimvanamersfoort/create-mvc-template/README.md

 Creates a blank NodeJS MVC-based file template, with included configuration files.
 This is a personal project, and configurations / file structures are purely based on personal preference.

 ### How the app works:
-1. User input to detect which configuration files to include.
+1. User input to detect which folders and configuration files to include.
-2. Read files from application memory
+2. Reads config files from application binary memory.
-3. Paste file contents in new files (maybe with powershell commands)
+3. Pastes file contents in new files (Created with Node `FS` module).
-4. Create file model

-### To-Do:
-- [x] Map *prompts* response to usable array
-- [ ] Copying files to location --> Write file or copy?
+4. Initializes NPM and Git.

 ### Add-ons:

 - TailwindCSS config file